ReVaNNNNN/EZ-Systems/README.md

 You are required to write a LoadBalancer class(es):

-* The class has 2 public methods.
+* Class has 2 public methods.

-* The first – the constructor – takes two arguments.
+* The first – constructor – takes two arguments.
 The first argument is a list of host instances that should be load balanced.
 The second argument is the variant of load balancing algorithm to be used.